kunalgorithm/simplelogin-cra-example/README.md

 # SimpleLogin Create React App Example

+[SimpleLogin](https://simplelog.in) lets you add authentication to your app with just a couple lines of code.
+This project is a complete React app, bootstrapped with [Create React App](https://github.com/facebook/create-react-app), that demonstrates its usage.
+Your feedback is very much welcome.

-NOTE: Simplelogin is currently in beta and is currently subject to breaking API changes.
+> NOTE: Simplelogin is currently in beta and is currently subject to breaking API changes.
 It is ready to use for the purposes of learning and side projects, but should not yet be used in mission-critical production environments.

-This projects is a complete app that demonstrates its usage.
-Your feedback is very much welcome.

 ## Let's go

 To get started, sign up at [SimpleLogin](https://simplelog.in/) and create a new project.
-Then, copy the generated API key.
+Then, copy the generated API key, which we'll add to this project momentarily.

-Rename `.env.example` to `.env` and set `REACT_APP_SIMPLELOGIN_KEY` to the API key for your project.

-Create react app will read the value from the environment and associate your app with your newly created project, so you'll be able to see new users as they sign up in the _Users_ tab.

 ## Run the server